Norfolk churches and cathedrals

 Cathedral of St. John the Baptist

-Built in the 19th century as a gift from the 15th Duke of Norfolk, as a sign that Catholics could now practice their faith openly, the Roman Catholic Cathedral of St. John the Baptist is a fine example of Victorian architecture and contains some fabulous carvings, metalwork and stained glass This fascinating building is well worth exploring.
+Built in the 19th century as a gift from the 15th Duke of Norfolk, as a sign that Catholics could now practice their faith openly, the Roman Catholic Cathedral of St. John the Baptist is a fine example of Victorian architecture and contains some fabulous carvings, metalwork and stained glass.
+This fascinating building is well worth exploring, with great city views from the tower.

 Once inside, you enter an atmosphere of medieval splendour - an echo of the great English churches of the thirteenth century.
 Remember that most medieval churches existing today have either been 'improved' in accordance with fashion, or vandalised over the centuries.